abhinavgoel2005/AI-Response-Quality-Evaluator/backend/README.md

-# Backend
+# Backend Module

-The complete backend implementation will be developed in the upcoming milestones.
+Currently contains the retrieval logic used by the Flask prototype.

-It will include:
+Future milestones will include:

+- Multi-Agent Pipeline
-- Evaluation Input Module
+- Orchestrator
 - RAG Pipeline
-- Multi-Agent Evaluation
-- Orchestration Layer
 - Scoring Module
-- Dashboard APIs